 Procurement should encourage innovation and good employment practices, support minority groups and reward environmentally-responsible suppliers.

 Robust risk assessment and fair allocation is critical, along with effective collaboration with like-minded organisations to find common solutions.

 The overall focus is one of benefitting New Zealand communities – not defaulting to the cheapest solution at the cost of social, environmental, economic or cultural outcomes.

 The rest of the Rules

-Although only Rule 1 is mandatory for local government, the rest of the Rules of Procurement should guide your procurement processes.
+Although they are not mandatory for local government, the rest of the Rules of Procurement should guide your procurement processes.
 They’re designed to make public sector procurement fair, effective and attractive to all suppliers.

 A few areas that are particularly relevant to councils are:

 • Robust procurement planning – Rule 15

 • Closed Contests (or invited tenders) – Rule 14

 • Reasons for excluding suppliers – Rule 44